 Hey there!
 I’m Shanaika Grandoit, a second-year Global Health Student in the Community Health Development concentration at Rollins.
 I was born in Boston Massachusetts and raised in Melbourne, Florida.
 I graduated from the University of South Florida with my Bachelors’ in Psychology.
 During the time leading to my first semester at Rollins, I worked with victims of human trafficking as a direct care advocate.
 It was during this time (along with my other experiences as an undergraduate student) that I realized I would like to attain an MPH in order to continue advocating for women and children’s health rights.
 Rollins was the perfect choice for me as the people I’m surrounded by continue to motivate and mentor me in this process of attaining my goals.
 From the moment I got here, everyone has shown genuine interest in my overall success and wellbeing.
 Atlanta is truly beautiful and a hub of various cultures and diversity, I hope you all find the city and Emory to be as amazing as I do!

 Hi!
 My name is Katherine and I am a second year in the Global Health department.
-I’m from Northern Virginia (just outside of DC) and recently graduated from the University of Virginia with a degree in Anthropology and a minor in Bioethics.
-I came to Rollins right out of undergrad because I wanted to get more experience in public health before working in the field and know how many incredible resources Rollins has.
-I have a concentration in Community Health Development and hope to work on improving health equity by addressing social determinants of health abroad.
-Rollins is a beautiful school and the students, faculty, and staff are very welcoming!
-Atlanta is also a great choice because you can hike nearby, enjoy great restaurants and explore all the things the city has to offer.
+I’m from Northern Virginia and graduated from the University of Virginia in 2017 with a degree in Anthropology and a minor in Bioethics.
+I have a concentration in Community Health Development and hope to work on improving health equity by addressing social determinants of health here and abroad.
+I spent my summer doing research in South Africa and I currently work at a free clinic and homeless shelter through the REAL program.
+I love my job and I’m grateful to Rollins for these opportunities!
+Rollins is a beautiful school and the students, faculty, and staff are very welcoming.
+Atlanta has so much to offer like hikes nearby, good sports, and a plethora great restaurants to explore.
 I hope you join our community and can’t wait to meet you!

 My name is Alexandra Wickson and I’m a second year Global Health student concentrating in infectious disease.
 I grew up about 3 miles down the road from Emory and graduated from the University of Georgia in 2016 with a degree in Fisheries and Wildlife.
 After graduating, I spent one year working at the Centers for Disease Control and Prevention in a lab doing research on Rocky Mountain spotted fever in ticks.
 Now I’m pursuing my MPH at Rollins and focusing on zoonotic diseases and emergency preparedness.
 On the weekends, you can find me rock climbing, hiking, or banding birds for research.
 The only bad thing I could say about Rollins is that two years isn’t enough to get involved in all the awesome opportunities we have.
 I can’t wait to show you why Rollins and Atlanta are so wonderful!